-The cells can spread to different areas of the body, depending on the type of cancer.
-Places where metastatic breast cancer typically occurs include the:
+The cells can spread to different areas of the body depending on the type of cancer.
+Places where metastatic breast cancer

-Breast cancer metastases can form in any part of the skeleton, but the cancer usually spreads to bones in the:
+Breast cancer metastases can form in any part of the skeleton.
+The cancer usually spreads to bones in the:

-Metastatic tumors can develop in the bones before a person is even aware that they have breast cancer.
-On the other hand, the metastatic tumors may not form until years after a person receives breast cancer treatment.
+Metastatic tumors can develop in the bones before a person is aware they have breast cancer.
+On the other hand, metastatic tumors may not form until years after a person receives breast cancer treatment.